Skip to main content

-In this article, we’ll focus on the latest news on cryptocurrency & blockchain regulations in Hungary with recent changes and updates of cryptocurrency taxation.
+In this article, we’ll focus on the latest news on blockchain& cryptocurrency regulations in Hungary with recent changes and updates of cryptocurrency taxation.

 A cryptocurrency is a virtual type of currency that has three defining features: it is digital, decentralised and encrypted.
 These features keep cryptocurrencies from being managed and maintained by a single authority (as in the case of fiat currencies like Euro or the U.S Dollar) and thus allow for an easy-to-access, distributed exchange medium